amitfin/oref_alert/README.md

 ![Project Maintenance](https://img.shields.io/badge/maintainer-Amit%20Finkelstein-blue.svg?style=for-the-badge)

 The integrartion provides a single binary sensor: `binary_sensor.oref_alert`.
-The sensor truns on when an alert is reported by the [Israeli National Emergency Portakl](https://www.oref.org.il//12481-he/Pakar.aspx) (Pikud Haoref).
-The sensor monitors the alrets in the user selected areas.
+The sensor truns on when an alert is reported by the [Israeli National Emergency Portal](https://www.oref.org.il//12481-he/Pakar.aspx) (Pikud Haoref).
+The sensor monitors the alerts in the user selected areas.
 An alert is considered active for a certain period of time as configured by the user (10 minutes by default).
 The integraion is installed and configured only via the user interface.
-There is YAML or template invovled.
+There is no YAML or templates involved.

 ## Install
 [HACS](https://hacs.xyz/) is the preferred and easier way to install the component.
 When HACS is installed, the integration can be installed using this My button: